 From the perspective of Seattle Sperm Bank and other licensed fertility clinics, there are multiple risks involved with looking for donor sperm using social media.
 These include:

-No assurance that the donor sperm is effective.
 Without doing the type of semen tests that sperm banks perform, the intended parent(s) can’t know for sure if the sperm from a particular sample will be effective or if a donor’s sperm count is high enough for conception to occur.
-And since semen samples vary between ejaculates, past pregnancies involving a particular donor is not reliable evidence that the sample you purchase will be effective.
+And since semen samples vary between ejaculates, past pregnancies involving a particular donor are not reliable evidence that the sample you purchase will be effective.

-Alternative sources of donor sperm have not been tested for infectious diseases and genetic conditions.
 Infectious diseases can be passed via semen, so for the carrying parent’s safety, it is critical that donors get tested before providing semen samples for use.
-Intended parent(s) who choose donors using social media or other direct sources don’t have such assurances.
-However, licensed sperm banks such as SSB follow FDA-required rules, which include holding samples in a six month quarantine to ensure each donor tests negative for a range of infectious diseases before samples can be used.
+The intended parent(s) who choose donors using social media or other direct sources don’t have such assurances.
+However, licensed sperm banks such as SSB follow FDA-required rules, which include holding samples in a six-month quarantine to ensure each donor tests negative for a range of infectious diseases before samples can be used.
 We also perform comprehensive genetic screening on all our donors to ensure that potential parent(s) are aware of any genetic conditions a donor might carry.

 Potential Legal Issues